Diabetes and nerve damage

 - Tilt table study to check if the nervous system is properly controlling blood pressure

-Follow your health care provider's advice on how to slow diabetic nerve damage.
+Follow your provider's advice on how to slow diabetic nerve damage.

 Control your blood sugar (glucose) level by:

 - Eating healthy foods

 - Getting regular exercise

 - Checking your blood sugar as often as instructed and keeping a record of your numbers so that you know the types of foods and activities that affect your blood sugar level